NNPDF/pinefarm/docs/source/run.rst

 .. code-block:: sh

-   APPL_IGRID_DIR=/path/to/applgrid-1.6.27/src cargo install --features=applgrid --path pineappl_cli
+   APPL_IGRID_DIR=/path/to/applgrid-1.6.27/src cargo install --features=applgrid,fastnlo --path pineappl_cli

 Once this is done, we can now for example convert a ROOT file into a PineAPPL grid by running the following command: